linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

     ![nano text editor interface](nano-empty-env-file.png "nano text editor interface")

-1. Paste the contents of your clipboard into nano.
+1. Paste the contents of your clipboard into the editor.

 1. Type `CTRL-o` to save the file, and hit `Enter` when the editor prompts you to confirm the `.env` filename.

 1. Type `CTRL-x` to exit the editor.

-1. Remove file system read and write permissions for groups and other users on the Linode for the `.env` file:
+1. Remove file system read and write [file permissions](/docs/guides/modify-file-permissions-with-chmod/) for groups and other users on the Linode for the `.env` file:

         chmod go-rw .env